 There was every prospect the Bill would have received Royal Assent by the end of this calendar year thus empowering the new regulator, Ofcom, to begin the gargantuan task of drawing up the regulations which would put flesh on the bones.

 The children’s lobby was very dissatisfied with even this timescale because it would inevitably mean important bits of the new law would not actually start to be implemented and enforced until 2025, perhaps even later.
-Given the delays we had already been forced to live with this is truly depressing.
+Given the delays we had already been forced to live with this was far from satisfactory.
 5 years is a long time in the life of a child.
 10 years is more than an entire generation of children.

 Reinvigorate Part 3?